 This then leads to the third factor in the believability of an illusion, how appropriate the illusion is for the situation.
 As mentioned before, the victim is going to have certain expectations about any given encounter.
 The best illusions reinforce these expectations to your character's advantage.
-Imagine that your group runs into a war party of Orcs in the local forest.
-What could you do that would reinforce what the Orcs might already believe?
+Imagine that your group runs into a war party of orcs in the local forest.
+What could you do that would reinforce what the orcs might already believe?
 They see your group, armed and ready for battle.
 They do not know if you are alone or are the advance guard for a bigger troop.
 A good illusion could be the glint of metal and spear points coming up behind your party.
 Subtlety has its uses.
-The Orcs will likely interpret your illusion as reinforcements to your group, enough force to discourage them from attacking.
+The orcs will likely interpret your illusion as reinforcements to your group, enough to discourage them from attacking.

 However, the limitations of each spell must be considered when judging appropriateness.
 A phantasmal force spell creates vision only.
 It does not provide sound, light, or heat.
 In the preceding situation, creating a troop of soldiers galloping up behind you would not have been believable.
 Where is the thunder of hooves, the creak of saddle leather, the shouts of your allies, the clank of drawn metal, or the whinny of horses?
 Orcs may not be tremendously bright, but they are not fooled that easily.
-Likewise, a Dragon that suddenly appears without a thunderous roar and dragonish stench isn't likely to be accepted as real.
+Likewise, a dragon that suddenly appears without a thunderous roar and dragonish stench isn't likely to be accepted as real.
 A wise spellcaster always considers the limitations of his illusions and finds ways to hide their weaknesses from the enemy.

 An illusion spell, therefore, depends on its believability.
 Believability is determined by the situation and a saving throw.
-Under normal circumstances, those observing the illusion are allowed a Will saving throw if they actively disbelieve the illusion.
+Under normal circumstances, those observing the illusion are allowed a saving throw vs. spell if they actively disbelieve the illusion.
 For player characters, disbelieving is an action in itself and takes a round.
 For NPCs and monsters, a normal saving throw is made if the DM deems it appropriate.
 The DM can give bonuses or penalties to this saving throw as he thinks them appropriate.
-If the caster has cleverly prepared a realistic illusion, this certainly results in bonuses on the illusion's DC.
+If the caster has cleverly prepared a realistic illusion, this certainly results in penalties on the victim's saving throw.
 If the victim were to rely more on scent than sight, on the other hand, it could gain bonuses to its saving throw.
 If the saving throw is passed, the victim sees the illusion for what it is.
 If the saving throw is failed, the victim believes the illusion.
 A good indication of when player characters should receive a positive modifier to their saving throws is when they say they don't believe what they see, especially if they can give reasons why.

-There are rare instances when the saving throw may automatically succeed or fail.
-There are times when the illusion created is either so perfect or so utterly fantastic as to be impossible even in a fantasy world.
-Be warned, these occasions are very rare and you should not expect your characters to benefit from them more than once or twice.
+There are rare instances when the saving throw may created is either so perfect or so utterly fantastic as to be impossible and you should not expect your characters to benefit from them more than once or twice.